Mixed messages and martial metaphors: Trump sows confusion about how to reopen the country

 He did not mention Georgia, whose Republican governor he called out by name on Wednesday as moving too fast to reopen.

-“We’re coming out of this,” Trump said at the start of the briefing Thursday, where he pointed to preliminary research that sunlight helps kill the virus.
+“We’re coming out of this,” Trump said at the start of Thursday’s briefing, during which he pointed to preliminary research finding that sunlight helps kill the virus.

-Later on, under questioning, Trump said social distancing recommendations may be extended into the summer or beyond.
+Later, under questioning, Trump said social distancing recommendations may be extended into the summer or beyond.

 “We may, we may go beyond that.
 We’ll see where it is,” Trump said.
 “At some point we won’t have to do that, but until we feel it’s safe, we’re going to be extending.”